Oct. 31, 2025-

 It’s worth noting they benefit with highly engaged employees who are productive, enhance customer relationships and have productive relationships with co-workers.

-All of this typically helps the bottom line.
+All of this typically helps the bottom line when companies are able to maintain their staffing.

-But many companies are suffering adverse effects of the COVID-10 era of the “Great Resignation.”
+Many companies suffered adverse effects of the COVID-10 era of the “Great Resignation.”
 Workers have known there’s been a high demand for their skills.
-Others have been worried about catching COVID in the workplace.
+Others were worried about catching COVID in the workplace.

 Retention Tips – ‘Stay Interviews’ to Keep Employees Happy